 One of the key objectives in SEMIoTICS is to support distributed intelligence at all layer of the architecture, following an edge-computing driven approach.
 Focusing on the field level, and more specifically to the field devices level, a major contribution is provided by the UC3 IHES demonstrator scenario.
-This embedded engineered system will be deployed within SEMIoTICS, mainly at the field device level by defining a set of lightweight algorithms mapped on heavily constrained STM32 MCUs devices (D2.3-Table8-R.UC3.3 requirement).
-These specific algorithms have been wrapped as a dedicated MCU software middleware (i.e., embedded binary firmware loaded into each MCU unit), in order to provide a fully working edge computing example in the UC3 scenarios.
+This embedded engineered system will be deployed within SEMIoTICS, mainly at the field device level by defining a set of lightweight algorithms mapped on heavily constrained STM32 MCUs devices (R.UC3.3 requirement).
+These specific algorithms have been wrapped as a dedicated MCU software middleware (i.e., embedded binary firmware loaded into each MCU unit), to provide a fully working edge computing example in the UC3 scenarios.
 The IHES system provides innovative algorithms and system libraries to enable real-time semi-automatic unsupervised local adaption, borrowing some concept from these research domains anticipated in this section and next section 3.
-A self-adaptive system (SAS) is a system able to adapt its behavior and / or structure in reference to changes in the system itself and/or its operating environment, in an autonomous way (D2.3-Table1-R.GP.2 requirement).
+A self-adaptive system (SAS) is a system able to adapt its behavior and / or structure about changes in the system itself and/or its operating environment, in an autonomous way (R.GP.2 requirement).
 These algorithms have been specifically designed, validated and engineered for real-time MCUs processing analytics.